Reviews, Best Prices, Comparisons, Expert Buying Guides

 Observations:

-• Without Repeater: The laptop experienced dropped connections and high ping (150-200 ms) due to weak signal.
+Without Repeater: The laptop got disconnected often and had a high ping (150-200 ms) because of the weak signal.

-• With Repeater: Improved signal strength and lower ping (80-100 ms), resulting in stable video calls with minimal lag.
+With Repeater: The signal was much stronger and the ping was lower (80-100 ms), which led to video calls being stable with hardly any lag.

 Technical Analysis: Factors Influencing Repeater Performance